Thousands of women being left in danger without access to family violence services

 - Community Legal Centres provide critical support to women affected by family violence.
 But inadequate funding forces them to turn away 160,000 people a year (including but not limited to those affected by family violence).
-They need an additional $14.4 million a year to meet demand; instead they're facing $34 million cut from 2017.

 - Family Violence Prevention Legal Services - which provide specialist and culturally safe services for Aboriginal and Torres Strait Islander women are also unable to meet demand.
-They need $28 million additional funding to ensure national coverage.

 - Men's behaviour change programs - work with men who use violent and controlling behaviour to prevent and minimise the harm of family violence, but don't have the money they need to expand programs, or address shocking waiting lists.

 - Primary prevention - work which is needed to address the community attitudes that lead to violence aren't funded to roll out programs at the scale needed.